proycon/LaMachine/docs/service/README.md

 force_https: yes
 ```

-The ``force_https`` setting is crucial to ensure LaMachine knows the reverse proxy handles the encryption.
+The ``force_https`` setting is crucial to ensure LaMachine knows it is behind a reverse proxy that handles the
+encryption, it is also used to indicate to underlying software that they can read the ``X-Forwarded-Host`` header to
+find the original requested host.

 ## OpenID Connect